 • Anita Allen is vice provost for faculty, Henry R. Silverman Professor of Law and a professor of philosophy at University of Pennsylvania.
 In 2010, she was appointed by President Obama to the Presidential Commission for the Study of Bioethical Issues.
 She has worked at Georgetown and Carnegie Mellon, and has been a visiting professor at Yale, Harvard, Villanova, Princeton, Arizona, Hofstra and Johns Hopkins.
 She traces much of the good life she enjoys today as a law professor, wife and mother to “a healthy preoccupation with excellence fostered by New College.”
 She went on to obtain a Ph.D. in philosophy from the University of Michigan and a law degree from Harvard.

-• Justin Clarke-Doane studied Philosophy and Mathematics at New College and currently teaches at the School of Philosophical, Historical and International Studies at Monash University in Australia.
+• Justin Clarke-Doane studied Philosophy and Mathematics at New College and is an Assistant Professor of Philosophy at Columbia University in NYC.
+He is also an Honorary Research Associate at Monash University in Melbourne, Australia, and a Birmingham Fellow at the University of Birmingham in the UK.
 His work concerns metaphysical and epistemological problems surrounding traditionally a priori domains such as logic, mathematics, modality and morality.
 He earned his Ph.D. in philosophy from New York University.

 • Mark Mudge is president of Cultural Heritage Imaging (CHI), a nonprofit organization he co-founded with his wife, CHI Director Carla Schroer, herself a New College alumna (AOC: Machine Logic).
 CHI is dedicated to advancing the state of the art in digital capture and documentation of the world’s cultural, historic and artistic treasures.